woman's hand going through a vertical file cabinet

 When beginning research into a repository’s vertical files, ask the librarian/archivist how their vertical files are set up.
 If you have a specific topic to research such as a county’s churches, let the librarian know.
 He/she will be able to quickly point you in the right direction and give you any pointers to researching their particular vertical file system.

-On a recent trip to my hometown of Concord, North Carolina, I stopped by the Cabarrus County Public Library to visit the local history room known as the Lore Room.
+I stopped by the Cabarrus County Public Library in Concord, NC to visit the local history room known as the Lore Room.
 [The Lore sisters collected and compiled a tremendous amount of genealogical information on many of the local families and records.
 If you have ancestors in and around Cabarrus, North Carolina, you definitely want to plan a visit here.]

 Farm Maps Directory for Cabarrus County